 Even though the Wildcats had failed to capitalize on two red-zone chances, they were right back in the game, within four points with less than two minutes left in the half.
 Then came the backbreaker.

-Michigan went 65 yards in just 1:49, capped by a 3-yard touchdown pass to a Colston Loveland who was standing all alone in the end zone.
+Michigan went 65 yards in just 1:49, capped by a 3-yard touchdown pass to a Colston Loveland, who was standing all alone in the end zone, for a 17-6 lead.
 It was the fifth time this season that Northwestern had surrendered points in the final minute of the first half.

-To recap the half: both Michigan and Northwestern had two red-zone chances.
+To recap: both Michigan and Northwestern had two red-zone chances.
 Michigan scored two touchdowns.
 Northwestern scored two field goals.

-Then, the Wolverines put the game away on the first drive of the second half.
-After rushing for just 14 yards in the first half, Michigan ran for all 75 yards of their touchdown drive, with Mullings getting a 10-yard touchdown to make it 24-6 to surpass the Wolverines’ average points per game.
+The Wolverines put the game away on the first drive of the second half.
+After rushing for just 14 yards in the first half, Michigan ran for all 75 yards of their touchdown drive that was capped by a Mullings 10-yard run to make it 24-6 and surpass the Wolverines’ average points per game.

 For a Wildcat team that had accumulated just 84 yards in the first half, that 18-point lead looked insurmountable.
 It proved to be just that – and continued to grow into an embarrassing blowout.